 7.2.4.2.1.
-Control flow pointcuts Spring control flow pointcuts are conceptually similar to AspectJ cflow pointcuts, although less powerful.
+Control flow pointcuts

+Spring control flow pointcuts are conceptually similar to AspectJ cflow pointcuts, although less powerful.

 (There is currently no way to specify that a pointcut executes below a join point matched by another pointcut.)
 A control flow pointcut matches the current call stack.
 For example, it might fire if the join point was invoked by a method in the com.mycompany.web package, or by the SomeCaller class.
 Control flow pointcuts are specified using the org.springframework.aop.support.ControlFlowPointcut class.

 Control flow pointcuts are significantly more expensive to evaluate at runtime than even other dynamic pointcuts.
-In Java 1.4, the cost is about 5 times that of other dynamic pointcuts; in Java 1.3 more than 10.
+In Java 1.4, the cost is about 5 times that of other dynamic pointcuts.